kundajelab/variant-scorer/README.md

 - `jsd_x_active_allele_quantile`
 - `logfc_x_jsd_x_active_allele_quantile`: described in the preprint as Integrative Prioritization Score (IPS) is the product of logFC, JSD, and AAQ
 - `abs_logfc_x_jsd_x_active_allele_quantile`

+*__NOTE__*: For profile predictions, the saved arrays consist of model logits, not probabilities.
+This allows for averaging profile predictions across folds more easily, by averaging logits over folds and then taking the softmax (see [`variant-scorer/pull/23`](https://github.com/kundajelab/variant-scorer/pull/23)).